allenkei/allenkei.github.io/README.md

 I am a Visiting Assistant Professor in the Department of Statistics at **University of California, Santa Cruz (UCSC)**.
 I obtained a Ph.D. in Statistics and Data Science at **University of California, Los Angeles (UCLA)** in June 2024, under the supervision of [Prof. Oscar Hernan Madrid Padilla](https://hernanmp.github.io).

-My research focuses on developing realistic models and the associated inference and learning algorithms for multi-modal data to allow useful **abstraction**, **generation**, and **detection**.
-I believe that abstracting meaningful representations from multimodal data can help devise powerful models that generate valid knowledge in a real-world setting, while detecting meaningful structures in data under certain criteria.
+My research focuses on developing realistic models and the associated inference and learning algorithms for data to allow useful **abstraction**, **generation**, and **detection**.
+I believe that abstracting meaningful representations from multi-modal data can help devise powerful models that generate valid knowledge in a real-world setting, while detecting meaningful structures in data under certain criteria.

 My research has also been advised by [Prof. Mark S. Handcock](https://handcock.github.io) and [Prof. Ying Nian Wu](http://www.stat.ucla.edu/~ywu/research.html) at UCLA, [Prof. Robert B. Lund](https://scholar.google.com/citations?user=6rejz8EAAAAJ), [Prof. Rebecca Killick](https://www.lancs.ac.uk/~killick/), [Prof. James D. Wilson](https://www.usfca.edu/faculty/james-wilson) during my current position at UCSC, and many other amazing collaborators.